EnricoFiasche/rt2_assignment1/README.md

 ```
 Now you can launch the simulation in two different way:
 - running each launch file on different terminals. <br/> You need three different terminal.
-In the first one, used to launch ROS nodes, you have to source your ROS workspace:
+In the first one, used to launch ROS nodes, you have to source your ROS workspace (or sourcing directly ros.sh):
 ```
 source path_your_ros_workspace/devel/setup.bash
 ```